CarlosMoises20/IDS-software/README.md

 You must install Scala first (version 2.12) as previously indicated.
 Then, ensure Java JDK 11 is properly installed on your local machine, since it's also required to install Apache Kafka (whether on Windows, Mac or Linux), and its installation instructions are above in this file.

 Then go to the link https://kafka.apache.org/downloads and install the Kafka latest version on your local machine.
 Use the binary version and choose the latest version that has support for Scala 2.12, and then after downloading it, check its integrity by verifying if its ASC or SHA512 signature matches the one indicated on the site and unzip the file.
 One of the solutions to unzip the .tgz file is to execute the following command (example for Kafka version 3.9.1).
-For example, on Linux, you can run this command below:
+For example, on Linux (Ubuntu), you can run this command below:

 ```
 tar -xzf kafka_2.12-3.9.1.tgz